 E.g. if you have 20 current holdings and need to update the graph, the data ranges would be

 To see the ranges in more detail, click the grid icon next to the range values to bring up this window.

 You can add more detail to your table by adding another range.

 Press ok and save.

 The other two graphs you will need to update include a pie chart displaying sizing and gain/loss.

 Another Portfolio Tracker made in Java

-Then as an alternative, here is a free, lite, portable and java portfolio tracker that you can use.
+Here is a free, lite, portable and java portfolio tracker that you can use.
 Again thanks to Investment Moats for bringing it to my attention.

 You need to have Java installed on your computer for this to run though.
 It is still in beta stage so expect bugs and limited documentation but a very good freebie.